 Since its inception, over 100 people from over 12 countries have published on Blankpaperz, with 33, 000 online viewership.

 Mirabel hosts events and programs to promote literacy, local leadership and support other social causes.
-In partnership with other organisations, Mirabel also give out books to promote education.
+In partnership with other organisations, Mirabel also gives out books to promote education.

-Mirabel wouldn’t have belived that she could build a community so strong as Blankpaperz but for the books she read growing up.
+Mirabel wouldn’t have believed that she could build a community so strong as Blankpaperz but for the books, she read growing up.

 “..the books I read opened my mind up to the possibilities inside of me. they made me much more confident in myself,” she said.